 It raised more than $1 million, with Great Northern donating 1000 kegs and $250,000.

 We are proud that our global brands are helping consumers everywhere create a Better World.
-From Corona’s partnership with marine organisation Parley for the Oceans to protect 100 islands, to Stella Artois’ Buy A Lady A Drink program that provides clean water in the developing world, CUB is part of an inspiring network that is making a difference.
+From Corona’s partnership with marine organisation Parley for the Oceans to protect 100 islands, to Stella Artois’ Pour It Forward program that provides clean water in the developing world, CUB is part of an inspiring network that is making a difference.

 CUB is a workplace where everyone is included and respected.
 We’ve helped achieved this through things such as the Amber League, which provides a community for women in our company to develop, to the L.A.G.E.R. committee, which is CUB’s own LGBTI network.
 You can learn more about the streams within our Diversity & Inclusion committee here.